 Where the design community meets.

-Ingolstadt and Munich, Germany Creative Director, User Experience and Design Joined over 7 years ago
+Ingolstadt and Munich, Germany Creative Director, User Experience and Design Joined almost 9 years ago

 Azmir hasn't posted any stories yet.